📅 Post Updated: February 14, 2026

 - Spending 3+ hours daily on information synthesis

-- Not handling sensitive data
+- Not handling sensitive data in Comet

-Wait 6-12 months if you:
+Wait 3-6 months if you:

-- Need rock-solid reliability
+- Need iOS support

-- Work with sensitive/regulated data
+- Work with regulated data (HIPAA, PCI, SOX)

 Try it today: Download Comet free at perplexity.ai/comet